jewsroch/zwati/wp-content/plugins/flickr-set-slideshows/readme.txt

 4. Slideshow listing and edition page.

 == Changelog ==

+= 0.6 =
+* updated FAQ to accommodate changes in Flickr vocabulary

 = 0.5 =
 * updated gallery code to repair incompatibility with some themes